 From the beginning, Marsha Kartzman approached art in an unconventional way; her path was not a straight line.
 Marsha had studied the Chinese language in college and as part of her studies, she learned Chinese calligraphy.
-Using the brush to make the characters fascinated her much more than learning Chinese.
-She was much more interested in the brush than the characters.
-After college, this led Marsha to continue with calligraphy and brush painting and was fortunate to find a teacher from the Museum School in Boston who was devoted to this art form and taught her the fundamentals of Sumi-E painting.
+Using the brush to make the characters fascinated her.
+She was much more interested in what the brush could do than making the characters.
+After college, this led Marsha to continue with calligraphy and brush painting.
+She was fortunate to find a teacher from the Museum School in Boston who was devoted to this art form and taught her the fundamentals of Sumi-E painting.
 During these lessons, Marsha gradually recognized that making art was meant to be her life’s work.
 Her teacher was the late painter Judith Liniado, who was willing to expand these lessons.
 It was Judy who gave Marsha the grounding in the fundamentals of drawing and painting; the tools necessary to make art.
 She gave her a rich appreciation and respect for materials and methods that has never left.